raygunsix/student-management-system/README.md

 # What is this project?
-This is project is an app that allows the storage and management of student data
+This project is an app that allows the storage and management of student data

 ## Getting Started